 The artificial Notre Dame Island in Montreal’s harbour is of note for both its Formula 1 circuit – home of the Canadian Grand Prix – and its rowing basin, used for the 1976 Olympics.
 But it wasn’t created for either of these events – rather, its origin is in the 1967 exposition, expanding the (natural) Saint Helen’s Island to form Parc Jean-Drapeau.
 Unable to resist the opportunity to complete a lap of the circuit – albeit by cycling – I hired a bike and visited both, unwittingly encountering several remnants of the Fair during my tour.
 Although the outer ‘skin’ of the American Pavillion was destroyed by fire, this makes it easier to admire its steel skeleton.
 This structure is one of Buckminster Fuller’s geodesic domes, ticking both my architecture and maths geek boxes!
 Fittingly for the Exposition’s theme of Man and his world, it’s now an environmental museum.
 Habitat 67 – surely one of the world’s more impressive masters theses – isn’t located on either of the islands, but is close by on the other side of the river, and is another architectural delight.

 Expo 86, Vancouver

-I was oblivious to Vancouver’s role as host of the 1986 Exposition, but a major part of its legacy being the SkyTrain system of automated, elevated light rail, for which an ancestral connection to Seattle’s monorail should have been obvious!
-Even if the thematic link hadn’t occured to me, one of the routes is called the Expo Line… I also encountered some of the other lasting infrastructure developed for the fair: BC Place stadium, and the pavillion at Canada Place.
+I was oblivious to Vancouver’s role as host of the 1986 Exposition, despite a major part of its legacy being the SkyTrain system of automated, elevated light rail – for which an ancestral connection to Seattle’s monorail should have been obvious!
+Even if the thematic link hadn’t occurred to me, one of the routes is called the Expo Line… I also encountered some of the other lasting infrastructure developed for the fair: BC Place stadium, and the pavillion at Canada Place.
 However, despite staying nearby to False Creek, I failed to visit Science World and thus missed out on its geodesic dome.